 - you are actively engaged in a physical workout, per the protocols provided by Athletics or Recreational Services.

-- you have an accommodation provided for ADA reasons by the Accessibility Resource Center or HR office.
+- you have an accommodation provided for ADA reasons by the Accessibility Resource Center or Human Resources Office.

 - you are outdoors and able to maintain at least six feet of physical space between yourself and others.

 The CDC has posted guidance on how to properly wear face coverings to protect yourself and others.

 - Acceptable face coverings include disposable masks and reusable cloth masks and gaiters.
 They should cover the nose and mouth and fit closely to the face.
 Multiple layers are more effective.
 Face shields have not been shown to be effective and are not an acceptable face covering.